decred/dcrdocs/docs/governance/overview.md

 ## Off-Chain Voting

 Decisions concerning the direction of the project, such as how to spend Treasury funds, or amending the [Decred Constitution](https://docs.decred.org/governance/decred-constitution/) or other policies, are made via proposals on [Politeia](politeia/overview.md).
+Decred is not a DAO yet, and in the transition period the Decred Holding Group (DHG) has responsibility for managing the Treasury.
+The DHG has a veto right.

 ### Politeia voting